-On day one, the rear brake through its toys out of the pram early on, with the lever pulling to the bar until I could get some heat into the system several hours later on a prolonged descent.
-Thankfully, this issue never reared its head again, but it did make me wonder why, with the Shimano drive train fitted, any one of Shimano’s excellent 4-piston brakes wasn’t chosen to provide the anchors.
+On day one, the rear brake threw its toys out of the pram early on, with the lever pulling to the bar until I could get some heat into the system several hours later on a prolonged descent.
+This did make me wonder why, with the Shimano drive train fitted, any one of Shimano’s excellent 4-piston brakes wasn’t chosen to provide the anchors.

 That said, when they did work, lever feel was excellent and power almost limitless, with good modulation.
 It’s just a shame as had they worked flawlessly, the Primer S was quickly making a name for itself as far as bikes for big day missions are concerned.

 With the early issues with the brakes mostly ironed out, the Primer S was a delight in pretty much all trail conditions.
 Easy speed was found regardless of square edges or trail chatter, and it took some amount of pushing before the Primer started to feel rattled.
 I was pretty happy with how a short setup on the suspension led to that amount of speed from the get-go.

 I look forward to finding the sweet spot with the Primer in the very near future.
 Watch this space.